-This snow loaded & depressed looking Juniper tree reflects my own initial feelings on this recent weather induced beat down.
+This snow-loaded & depressed-looking Juniper tree reflects my own feelings on this recent weather-induced beat down.
 I’m beginning to wonder if we’ll ever get past the foundation process.
 What else could go wrong?
 Sun, Rain, Wind, Snow, Fire, Ice?

 UPDATE: It continued to snow heavily for a few more hours and we eventually wound up with just under 6 inches of snow.
 Must be a record for the date.
-Forecast high for today is 45 degrees F. Mid 60’s by the weekend.
+The forecast high for today is 45 degrees F. Mid 60’s by the weekend.